 To whom it may concern,

 We hope and pray this letter finds you in health and peace.
 My name is Dr. Lela Lewis, President of Liberty and Health Alliance.
-It is my pleasure to share some exciting details about the upcoming Liberty and Health Alliance-free mega-clinic coming to the Tampa Convention Center in September!
-We want to invite you to be a part of this very ground-breaking event.
+It is my pleasure to share some exciting details about the upcoming Liberty and Health Alliance free mega-clinic coming to the Tampa Convention Center in September!
+We want to invite you to be a part of this ground-breaking event.

 For over two years our world and country have been turned upside down.
-So many have suffered loss of health, money, support and even life.
-At Liberty and Health Alliance (LHA), we believe that it is time to turn our world right side up.
-We believe that God’s original plan was that all humanity has the right to liberty and health and it is our blessing to help support this for all.
-The Tampa, Florida Upside Down to Right Side Up mega-medical clinic and weekend celebration will seek to fulfill just this.
+So many have suffered loss of health, money, support, and even life.
+At Liberty and Health Alliance (LHA), we believe it is time to turn our world right side up.
+We believe that God’s original plan was that all humanity has the right to liberty and health, and it is our blessing to help support this for all.
+The Upside Down to Right Side Up mega-medical clinic and weekend celebration will seek to fulfill just this.
 It will take place at the Tampa Convention Center, September 15-18.

-Hundreds of volunteers are expected to provide 3,000 patients with FREE wholistic health including medical, dental and vision care along with many other services including legal and financial planning.
-Volunteers are comprised of medical and nonmedical volunteers, with the majority being nonmedical.
+Hundreds of volunteers are expected to provide 3,000 patients with FREE wholistic healthcare including medical, dental, and vision care, along with many other services such as legal and financial planning.
+Volunteers are composed of medical and nonmedical volunteers, with the majority being nonmedical.
 Services are expected to amount to over $15 million in free healthcare.

-For the last 9 years, I have had the privilege of overseeing numerous other similar events in cities such as San Francisco, Los Angeles, Phoenix and San Antonio, during which time we were able to provide more than $148 million in free healthcare to more than 48,0000 patients.
+For the last nine years, I have had the privilege of overseeing numerous other similar events in cities such as San Francisco, Los Angeles, Phoenix, and San Antonio, during which time we were able to provide more than $148 million in free healthcare to a total of more than 48,0000 patients.

 Endeavors such as these take many partners.
-Thereby, in order to meet the needs of the community, Liberty and Health Alliance is requesting your’s and your company’s support.
-Currently there are a number of partners within the public and private sectors coming together to serve the community.
+Therefore, in order to meet the needs of the community, Liberty and Health Alliance is requesting your’s and your company’s support.
+Currently, there are a number of partners within the public and private sectors coming together to serve the community.

-There are a number of ways that businesses can partner together.
-Some of these include financial sponsorship, in-kind donations, and assistance with volunteer recruitment among many others.
+There are several ways businesses can partner.
+Some of these include financial sponsorship, in-kind donations, and assistance with volunteer recruitment, among many others.
 Together, we can bring healing to those in critical need within the Tampa Bay Area.

-To learn more how you and your business can serve those in need please visit LibertyandHealth.org and click to watch a short promotional video or to view the flier.
+To learn more how you and your business can serve those in need, please visit LibertyandHealth.org and click HERE to watch a short promotional video or HERE and HERE to view the flier.

-As a Christian organization, Liberty and Health Alliance believes our actions should not be list of do’s and don’ts, but rather a demonstration of God’s deep unending love for humanity.
-Hence, we will be providing a healing approach that addresses the whole person, physically, mentally, financially, emotionally and spiritually.
-This involves providing a free plant-based and healthy meal to all patients and volunteers, music therapy, medical massage, lifestyle counseling in addition to full service dental care including cleanings, fillings and extractions, full vision care including examinations and glasses, complete physicals, surgical procedures, laboratory services and pharmaceuticals.
+As a Christian organization, Liberty and Health Alliance believes our actions should not be a list of do’s and don’ts, but rather a demonstration of God’s deep, unending love for humanity.
+Hence, we will be providing a healing approach that addresses the whole person—physically, mentally, financially, emotionally and spiritually.
+This involves providing a free, plant-based and healthy meal to all patients and volunteers, music therapy, medical massage, lifestyle counseling, in addition to full-service dental care including cleanings, fillings and extractions, full vision care with examinations and glasses, complete physicals, surgical procedures, laboratory services, and pharmaceuticals.